Every Worm Deserves a Manision – Single Channel from Nicole Brunel on Vimeo.

 Artist Talk / Saturday, March 7 at 2PM in our Main Space

 Beside a wall of sand, a Mountain Dew-patched character of confusing age tells bad jokes to no one.
-An audience of sculptures stands silently; a giant worm, an effigy to stink bombs, and a diagnosis from the 80th dimension.
+An audience of sculptures stands silently; a giant worm, an effigy to stink bombs, and a puzzle from the 123rd dimension.
 These statues are bodily in form, idolized jokes constructed from the infrastructural detritus of a city buried by a desert.
 The metal is reused, concrete is rotten, and sand is hot and mutant.
 String encrusted by this sand tries to stand and lift.
 Bows mark points of interdimensional intersections.
 Cookie marks the spot.
 Mom is missed.

 In the distance, a visible suspension of carbon can be seen coming from a camp.
 Its fire is still glowing but no one’s sure how long it’s been here.
 There are traces of human and baby energy left to be decoded; a green screened turtleneck, a 4:3 mushroom cloud, and keyframed soft marble car seats.
 Touching the sand here, it’s ticklish and trying its best not to tell a secret.
 The fire betrays this intention, emitting a digital language translated through smoke.
 Fuzzy and looping narrators act as guides through puzzles in the plume.
 Every Worm Deserves a Mansion is a prediction and a recounting of a sugar-fueled ascent to the nth dimension.

 1) In her essay regarding Edgar Arceneaux’s The